-Туре Code Advanced Machine Learning L-T-P Credits Marks PE 18CS2T25 Advanced Machine Leanning 3-0-0 3 100 Objecti ves The objective of the course is to learn the concepts behind regularization of parameters, deep neural networks, probabilistic graphical models, dimensionality reduction etc., and their use to solve related machine learning problems in real world applications.
-Pre-Requisites Knowledge of mathematics and basic machine learning is required.
-Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.
+Туре Code Soft Computing Credits Marks PC BTCS-T-PC-031 Soft Computing 3-0-0 3 100

+Objectives The objective of this course is to study non-traditional computing techniques to solve hard real-world problems using artificial neural networks, fuzzy systems and genetic algorithm.
+Different aspects of hybridization with some case studies will also be discussed.
+Pre-Requisites Knowledge of Linear Algebra, Data Structures, and Algorithm Design is required.
+Teaching Scheme Regular classroom lectures with use of ICT as required, sessions are planned to be interactive with focus on problem solving and applications.